trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 Your answer could differ because of

 1) Updates to the underlying model, GPT-3
 2) Randomness in the text generation process.
-We can make the output consistent by setting <a href="https://beta.openai.com/docs/api-reference/completions/create#completions/create-temperature">temperature</a> to 0.
+We can make the output more consistent by setting <a href="https://beta.openai.com/docs/api-reference/completions/create#completions/create-temperature">temperature</a> to 0.

 </details>